Order conditions for Runge--Kutta-like methods with solution-dependent coefficients: Order Conditions for NSARK methods

 where $\gamma$ is the density defined in \eqref{eq:sigmagamma}. \end{theorem} The numerical solution given by one step of an ARK method can also be written as an NB-series $\NB(u,\y^n)$, with coefficients $u$ recursively determined by

 see \cite{Ntrees}.
 From Theorem \ref{thm:anasolNB} and the fact that elementary differentials are linearly independent, to achieve an order at least $p$, we thus require

 \begin{rem} Based on \cite[Lemma 312B]{B16}, the value of $u$ can be read off from a colored and labeled rooted tree $\tau$.
-Thereby, a node labeled by $i$ and colored in $\mu$ is denoted by $n(i,\mu)$ and represented by $\ct[]_i^{[\mu]}$.
+There, a node labeled by $i$ and colored in $\mu$ is represented by $\ct[]_i^{[\mu]}$.
 It is convenient to also associate with each edge a color; we denote the edge connecting parent node $i$ to child node $j$ by $e_{ij}^{[v]}$, where $\nu$ is the color of node $j$.
 We denote the set of labels by $L(\tau)$ and the set of colored edges by $E(\tau)$.

 For computing $u(\tau)$, let the root of $\tau$ be labeled by $i$ and colored in $\mu$.
 Then form the product and sum over all elements of $L(\tau)$ ranging over the index set $\{1,\dotsc, s\}$.
 The result of the sum equals $u(\tau)$. \end{rem} \begin{example} We label the colored rooted tree $\tau=\left[\left[\rt[]^{[\xi]}\right]^{[\nu]}\right]^{[\mu]}$ and represent the result by